 On the Introduction of a New Funding Program

-Rooted in the 10 point program of the Independent Scene Coalition, and prefigured by initiatives such as Haben und Brauchen, the TIME GRANTS recognize individual artistic practises as the matrix of cultural development and an emancipated urban society.
+Rooted in the 11 Point Program of the Independent Scene Coalition (Koalition der Freien Szene), and prefigured by initiatives such as Haben und Brauchen (To Have and To Need), the TIME GRANTS recognize individual artistic practises as the matrix of cultural development and an emancipated urban society.
 In view of the growing numbers of artists coping with structurally precarious living and work conditions, the TIME GRANTS provide an investment in the freedom of the artistic community that is as urgently needed as it is exemplary.

 Along with the introduction of exhibition fees and the fund for research, the TIME GRANTS form a contemporary update to the presently inadequate funding structures for independent laborers in the field of visual arts by the State of Berlin: At the moment, only 15 work grants and an even smaller number of project grants (3 in 2014) are available for a total sum of circa 10.000 visual artists.

 By creating a scope of freedom for autonomous artistic deveopment, the TIME GRANTS pose a structural reaction to a shift in current artistic practises, transitioning from a product-oriented to a time-based and interdisciplinary changed concept of art, as well as to the current fields of action and needs of the individual artist.

 TIME as a dimension worthy of support does justice to the complexity and societal potential of today’s artistic labor in global-local contexts: self-organized, process-oriented work, interdisciplinary and performative modes of production, artistic research as well as collaborative, immaterial, previously unrecognized, unknown and new forms of production are all equally addressed by the TIME GRANTS.
 In short: with time, art as a medium of reflection and motor of social change is enabled in a spectrum of innovation and continuity without any categorical exclusion.